knauth/goodix-521d-explanation/readme.md

 Next we'll install the older version of fprintd-libfprint2.
 Go to the `fprintd-libfprint` directory, which contains a modified PKGBUILD for the AUR.
 Make sure you have the following dependencies installed:

-`git gtk-doc meson pam pam_wrapper python-cairo python-dbus python-dbusmock python-gobject`
+`git meson pam pam_wrapper python-cairo python-dbus python-dbusmock python-gobject`

+Note: if you want to debug and test more stuff, also install `gtk-doc` and change `Dgtk-examples` to `true` in part 3.

 All of these should be installable using pacman, please let me know if not.